ohcarioca/ai-investor-v2/WALLET_VALIDATION_INTEGRATION.md

 if (!isRealAddress(userAddress)) {
   return NextResponse.json(
+    {
+      error:
-    { error: 'Cannot use placeholder or example addresses.
-Token approval must use your connected wallet.' }, { status: 400 }
+        'Cannot use placeholder or example addresses.
+Token approval must use your connected wallet.', },
+    { status: 400 }
   );
 }